robinrossow/vue-input-number/README.md

 # Vue Input Number
 Input field component to display a formatted number value.
-It is meant to be used with [Vue 3](https://v3.vuejs.org/).
+It is meant to be used with Vue 3.

-This is rewrite based on [vue-numeric](https://github.com/kevinongko/vue-numeric)
+This is rewrite based on [vue-numeric](https://github.com/kevinongko/vue-numeric) written in TypeScript.

 ## Installation